 - Response and rebuttals from the second debater – no interruptions.
 (5 minutes)

 - Short period for the Café participants to ask questions of the debaters.
-You may skip this step if short on time.
+You may skip this step if you are short on time.
 (10 minutes)

-- Whole group conversation as in a regular Café.
+- The whole group conversation is like in a regular Café.
 Maybe even do a round-robin to share actionable insights if the group is small enough and time permits.
 (30 minutes)

 - The whole process takes about 2 hours in total.